-The factors that affect a country’s exchange rate are many and varied, but knowing what you’re looking out for can help keep your money safe.
-Even systemic or unpredictable events like economic crises may not change how it moves against other currencies all at once; dramatic changes typically only last as long as it takes for those playing the markets (i.e., investors) to come on board when something new has happened and then they trade up accordingly!
+Numerous factors influence a country’s exchange rate, but understanding what to watch out for can help you keep your money safe.
+Even systemic or unanticipated occurrences, such as economic crises, may not alter its movement against other currencies all at once; normally, major shifts only last as long as it takes market participants (i.e., investors) to catch on to new development and trade up accordingly!

 When you are new to forex trading, one of the first things you need to do is learn about currency risk in forex.
 Currency risk is the possibility that your forex account will lose money due to changes in exchange rates.

-How can you minimise currency risk in forex?
+How can you minimize currency risk in forex?